gotdibbs/JavaScriptStyleGuide/README.md

 ----
 > ### <a name='global'>Global</a>

   - **Pollution:** You too can prevent global namespace pollution.
 Only add objects/variables to the global namespace if necessary, otherwise keep it in the normal scope.
-In general wrap all of your code in an IIFE block that is in strict mode (`'use strict';` is set) and pass in a reference to the global object to more vividly declare your exports.
+In general wrap all of your code in an IIFE block that is in strict mode (`'use strict';` is set) and pass in a reference to the global object to more vividly define your exports.

 	```javascript
 	// Bad